nikomoja/fabacademy/_posts/2018-01-16-a-world-of-fablabs.md

 ---
-layout: post
+layout: blog
 title: Reclaiming the means of production
 meta: What happens when citizens reclaim the power to to produce?
-category: Digital Fabrication
+category: blog
-Author: Nico
+Author: niko11
 ---

 ###Ayumba!